kevbite/kevbite.github.io/_posts/2015-09-29-tagging-bitbucket-repositories-with-appveyor.md

 ```

-As you can see these can include encripted variables which can be generated [here](https://ci.appveyor.com/tools/encrypt encrypt variables), you can also read about how they work on the [build configuration](http://www.appveyor.com/docs/build-configuration#secure-variables secure variables) page.
+As you can see these can include encrypted variables which can be generated [here](https://ci.appveyor.com/tools/encrypt encrypt variables), you can also read about how they work on the [build configuration](http://www.appveyor.com/docs/build-configuration#secure-variables secure variables) page.

 Once we've sorted all that we'll have our build server automatically tagging our repositories!

 ### Caveats?

 Even though we have a nice automated solution, there is a little caveat to this approach.
-In this approach we have to create a read/write access user within Bitbucket and due to Bsitbucket is a per user licensing model this will use up one of our Bitbucket users!
+In this approach we have to create a read/write access user within Bitbucket and due to Bitbucket is a per user licensing model this will use up one of our Bitbucket users!
 Doh!
 You could always just use your personal account but if you're working within a team I wouldn't advise it.